Where can you make the most money teaching abroad?

 - Popular cities: Dubai, Abu Dhabi

-- Perks: Free visas and flights for you and your family
+- Perks: Potential for free visas and flights for you and your family

 - Popular cities: Dubai, Abu Dhabi